 The carrying value of club membership is at cost.
 The fair value of the club membership is deemed to be not reliably measurable as the probabilities of the various estimates within the range cannot be reasonably assessed as used in estimating fair values.
 Consequently it is carried at cost less allowance for impairment.

-The club membership has ceased by the club operator since 11 June 2021.
+The club membership is held in trust by one of the directors of the Company, and has ceased by the club operator since 11 June 2021.

 18. INVENTORIES